 Responsibility of a Client:

-• Configure Backup Jobs based on the company’s requirements (e.g. retention policy, backup frequency, what needs backup etc.)
+- Configure Backup and Backup Copy Jobs based on the company’s requirements (e.g. retention policy, backup frequency, what needs backup etc.)

-• (Optional) Initiates restores via the self-service portal.
-Restore capabiltiies can be delegated to dedicated restore operators or even end-users..
+- (Optional) Initiates restores via the self-service portal.
+Restore capabilities can be delegated to dedicated restore operators or even end-users..
 The self-service portal is entirely optional and can be configured on a per-client basis.
 To allow self-service, additional configuration is required in the client’s M365 tenant.

 Depending on the agreement, the Service Provider can help with initial deployment of the solution, provide training and documentation.

-This design has been simplified to focus on the specific scenario.
-For ports usage, check the blueprint design.
+This diagram has been simplified to focus on VB365 components and the specific scenario.
+For ports usage, check the blueprint.

 General component sizing is covered in the VB365 components section and applies to any scenario.
 The following recommendations are specific to the pod deployment scenario.

-• Use dedicated backup proxies depending on the application type’s source size.
+- Use dedicated proxies/pools depending on the application type’s source size.

 E.g. If a client uses SharePoint extensively, dedicate one or more backup proxies to process more at the same time, shortening the backup window.